What Is the Sombrero Galaxy? And Why Is It So Majestic?

 Speaking of distances, we can pretty much consider the Sombrero Galaxy as one of our distant neighbours.
 It is the fifth closest galaxy to the Milky Way, as far as 29.31 million light-years.

 If you remember closely, a light-year is the unit that measures distances in space.
 One light-year equals the distance light travels in a year.
 Given that the speed of light is 300,000 km/s, one light-year equals nine trillion km.
 Therefore, the Sombrero Galaxy is 263.79 quintillion km.
-A quintillion is one followed by 18 zeros!
+A quintillion is the number one followed by 18 zeros!
 Unbelievable, is it not?

 Having said that, it is believed that the two galaxies are the same age, around 10-13 billion years old.
+Meaning, they started forming almost at the same time.

-In the same way, the greater the gravitational pull, the faster the small object orbits the large one.
-For instance, the closest planet to the Sun, Mercury, is the fastest planet in our Solar System.
-It orbits the Sun at the speed of 47 km/s.
+In the same way, the greater the gravitational pull, the faster a small object orbits a larger one.
+Take for example the closest planet to the Sun, Mercury.
+It is the fastest planet in our Solar System, orbiting the Sun at the speed of 47 km/s.
+On the other hand, Neptune, the most distant planet from the Sun, has an orbital speed of just 5.43 km/s.

 Now back to the Sombrero Galaxy.

 Scientists found out that the stars near the centre of the Sombrero Galaxy were revolving at a tremendously high speed.
-Such a speed could not be possible unless an equally tremendous gravitational pull was exerted on those stars, a force that only comes from black holes.
+Such a speed could not be possible unless an equally tremendous gravitational pull was exerted on those poor stars, a force that only comes from black holes.

 Consequently, scientists concluded that there must be a super colossal black hole at the centre of the Sombrero Galaxy.
 They also inferred that it must be a billion times the mass of our Sun to have such an enormous gravitational pull.

-What does the Sombrero Galaxy look like?
+What Does the Sombrero Galaxy Look Like?

 As seen by the Hubble Space Telescope, the Sombrero Galaxy somehow resembles Saturn, the sixth planet in our Solar System.